 In modern times, you can find numerous new and interesting small shrubs for landscapes or dwarf shrubs for gardens.
 Given their small size, they work almost anywhere in your garden.
 Here are a few compact evergreen shrubs to try that stay under 3 feet (1 m) tall:

 Boxwood (Buxus) is a very slow growing evergreen that tolerates almost any type of pruning.

 Leatherleaf Mahonia (Mahonia bealii) is an evergreen that thrives in the shade.
 It produces clusters of yellow flowers, followed by berries.

 Dwarf pyracantha (Pyracantha “Tiny Tim”) doesn’t have the dangerous thorns that the full-size versions sport, but it does get the crimson berries.

 When you are choosing bushes for small spaces, don’t overlook aucuba (Aucuba japonica), another of the great shrubs for landscapes.
 It thrives in the shade and produces golden foliage.

-Dwarf purple-leaf barberry (Berberis) is another very small shrub at 1 foot (.3m) in both directions, while dwarf sasanqua (Camellia sasanqua) stays compact but flowers in winter.
+Dwarf purple-leaf barberry (Berberis) is another very small shrub at 1 foot (31 cm.) in both directions, while dwarf sasanqua (Camellia sasanqua) stays compact but flowers in winter.
 Dwarf junipers have finely textured silver blue foliage.

 Dwarf Chinese holly (Ilex cornuta “Rotunda”) and dwarf holly (Ilex cornuta rotendifolia) are both compact and dense.
-And when you are choosing bushes for small spaces, dwarf nandina (Nandina domestica) grows slow with great fall color in either sun or shade.
+When you are choosing bushes for small spaces, dwarf nandina (Nandina domestica) grows slowly with great fall color in either sun or shade.